How to Implement AI Agents

-A Non-Engineer's Guide to Your First AI Employee
+A Non-Engineer's Guide to Your First AI Agent

-"I want to implement AI employees, but I don't know where to start."
+"I want to implement AI agents, but I don't know where to start."

-This article explains concrete steps for implementing AI employees, even without engineers on your team.
+This article explains concrete steps for implementing AI agents, even without engineers on your team.

 We're writing for people who think "What's a terminal?" — absolute beginners welcome.